Alexei Navalny says he has 'no regrets' 1 year since arrest | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After spending a year behind bars, prominent Kremlin critic Alexei Navalny posted a message on social media telling his followers "don't be afraid of anything."
+After spending a year behind bars, the prominent Kremlin critic Alexei Navalny posted a message on social media telling his followers: "Don't be afraid of anything."

 Russian dissident Alexei Navalny has called for people to be 'courageous,' one year after his arrest and imprisonment